 - Payment can be made over the counter.
 This is particularly good because they either are not entirely comfortable using the internet or possibly don’t use debit or credit cards.

-As we’ve just seen using a brick-and-mortar office can be quite user-friendly, particularly when trying to iron out a problem, but everything has its own sets of cons associated with it.
+As we’ve just seen, using a brick-and-mortar office can be quite user-friendly, particularly when trying to iron out a problem, but everything has its own cons.
 I’ve laid out a few of these below.

 - There is no facility to compare prices.
-This is most definitely something that is far easier to do when shopping online.
+This is most definitely far easier to do when shopping online.

 - You will not be able to send heavy or items with large dimensions by this method as the post offices have size and weight limits regarding the items that you can send.
 With regards to dimension, the maximum you can send is usually 1m long.
 Try sending a hockey stick or fishing pole if you don’t believe me.

 - Need to send something quickly?
 Speed post is a form of delivery that sends items within the shortest time however it’s available in less and places than it used to be and can also be quite expensive to use.
-There are a number of courier companies that offer this service at more competitive rates.
+Several courier companies offer this service at more competitive rates.

 Even though there are certain disadvantages, people are still using post offices for their day-to-day tasks.
-On the face of it, you could assume that the post office is a through back to simpler times and that it has been overtaken by advances in communication methods such as telephones, emails, smartphone messaging applications, etc. however, there is still use within our communities in certain areas.
+On the face of it, you could assume that the post office is a throwback to simpler times and that it has been overtaken by advances in communication methods such as telephones, emails, phone messaging applications.
+That said there is still a very real need within our communities in certain areas.
 The reasons for this may well be:

 ● Saving schemes – the post offices still offer a good number of high-value saving schemes.
 Anyone can invest a sum of money whether on a one-off or monthly basis.